marknelsonengineer/empire/DESIGN.md

   - How do you create mock worlds for testing?
     - How will we test multiple world sizes?
 How will we test creating and destroying a world?
-I'm going to have to think about my strategy of hardcoding a lot of Empire's configuration for performance reasons... and reconsile that with a robust testing strategy.
+I'm going to have to think about my strategy of hardcoding a lot of Empire's configuration for performance reasons... and reconcile that with a robust testing strategy.
   - You loose control of initializations
     - Not true.
-The Core will initialize all of the Singletons.
+The Core will initialize all the Singletons.
 That's what the core does.
 Also, I will be using instances of Singletons (or the contents therein) as parameters when I create other objects.
   - Explicit reference passing makes garbage collection work.